wuyang1002431655/tango_with_django_19/manuscript/chapter15-rango-exercises.md

 Rango aims to provide users with a helpful directory of useful web pages.
 At the moment, the search functionality is essentially independent of the categories.
-It would be nicer to have search integrated with browsing categories.
+It would be nicer to have search integrated within the categories.
-Let's assume that a user will first browse through the category of interest.
-If they can't find the page that they want, they can then search for it.
-If they find a page that is suitable, then they can add it to the category that they are in.
+We will assume that a user will first browse through the category of interest.
+If they can't find a relevant page, they can then search.
+If they find a page that is relevant, then they can add it to the category.
 Let's focus on the first problem, of putting search on the category page.
 To do this, perform the following steps:

-- Remove the generic *Search* link from the menu bar, i.e. we are decommissioning the global search function.
+- Remove the generic *Search* link from the menu bar, i.e. we are decommissioning the global search functionality.
 - Take the search form and results template markup from `search.html` and place it into `category.html`.
 - Update the search form so that that action refers back to the category page, i.e.:

 	{lang="python",linenos=on}
 		<form class="form-inline" id="user_form"
-			method="post" action="{% url 'category'  category.slug %}">
+			method="post" action="{% url 'show_category'  category.slug %}">

 - Update the category view to handle a HTTP `POST` request.
 The view must then include any search results in the context dictionary for the template to render.
 - Also, lets make it so that only authenticated users can search.
 So to restrict access within the `category.html` template use: